neetesh1996/appinessProject/README.md

 # appinessProject
-This project code have solution of task-2 :  Delete associated products in products table when admin deletes one category.
+Solution of task-2 :  Delete associated products in products table when admin deletes one category.

 Steps to Run the Code: